 Debt Responsibility in Marriage

-Debt is like property in a Texas dissolution of marriage.
-You may be responsible for a portion of your spouse’s debts, as Texas is a community property state.
+Debt is like property in a Texas divorce.
+As Texas is a community property state, you may be responsible for a portion of your spouse’s debts.
 Marital debts are often divided between spouses, regardless of who created the debt, and not having a prenup may have significant undesirable consequences.

 You may be responsible for debts your spouse accumulated before or during the marriage, including student loans, credit card debt, or business debts.
 Additionally, joint debt responsibility can negatively impact your credit score, especially if your spouse defaults on payments.